dcodeIO/MetaScript/README.md

 There are a few quite useful utility functions available to every meta program:

 * **write(contents:string)**
-  Writes some raw data to the resulting document.
+  Writes some raw data to the resulting document, which is equal to using `/*?= contents */`.
 * **writeln(contents:string)**
   Writes some raw data, followed by a line break, to the resulting document, which is equal to using `//?= __+contents`.
 * **dirname(filename:string)**